All Episodes

 So that was a significant move.

-And with that precedent, I'm prayerful and hopeful the Supreme Court will come in on our side, but the legislator we need to do our part.
+And with that precedent, I'm prayerful and hopeful the Supreme Court will come in on our side.

-The breaking news is, of course, is that the Pennsylvania Senate will be joining together, and that announcement will be coming uh shortly with the House in pursuing an active and aggressive investigation trying to ascertain the truth.
+That announcement will be coming shortly with the House and pursuing an active and aggressive investigation trying to ascertain the truth.

 Representative Borowitz, the state law of Pennsylvania is clear.

-I'll cite it for you if you like in the very statute, but you know what it says that partisan observers are allowed to watch the counting of the ballots from start to finish, absentee mail in and every other way.
+I'll cite it for you if you like in the very statute, but you know what it says, that partisan observers are allowed to watch the counting of the ballots from start to finish, absentee mail-in and every other way.

 Did that happen in your state or not?

-Yes, many reports of that, that people were not allowed in to uh be poll watchers and kept out.
+Yes, many reports of that, that people were not allowed in to be poll watchers and kept out.

-And it once again that's illegal.
+And once again, that's illegal.

-So hopefully in this investigation, um, you know, we can have people come in and testify to that as postal worker, that would be great if he can call our speaker of the house and the Senate and let him know.
+This postal worker, that would be great if he can call our Speaker of the House and the Senate and let him know.

-Well, I mean, all right, so where do you see you're now speaking to all of your colleagues and Representative Borowitz, I'll start with you, then we'll go back to the Senator.
+Well, I mean, all right, so where do you see you're now speaking to all of your colleagues?

-You know how do you fix this long term and short term?
+You know, how do you fix this long-term and short-term?

 How do you see this going down?